Yangxia777/Timely/README.md

 # Timely
-A time tracking app on Anroid
+A time tracking app on Anroid.
+The idea of this app is to let you easily track how you spend your time.
+It support concurrent tracker and a nice reporting view!.
+This is my personal side project, it's a way to practice what I learned from online Android course and build something interesting :).

 # Usage
 ## Create a tracker to track task time spending